Defensible policy. Up-for-grabs politics.

 Our aims shouldn’t be contentious.
 Here’s 5 obvious alternative routes to achieving them:

-1. Better regulation of existing markets: Could Uber, Lyft, TaskRabbit, and their thousands of competitors be compelled to share data, become interoperable, slash charges, and offer full functionality for sellers through “platform governance“?
-The intensity of these firms’ battle against basic legal compliance suggests this is unlikely.
+- Better regulation of existing markets: Could thousands of platforms be compelled to share data, become interoperable, slash charges, and offer full functionality for sellers through platform governance or an equivalent of the “Fediverse” in social media?
+The intensity of these firms’ battle against basic legal compliance suggests it’s unlikely.

-3. Confer official benefits on ALL e-markets: That could invite chaos with cowboy operators roaming official databases and dumping user disputes in the courts; plus public sector spending forced across countless here-today-gone-tomorrow forums.
+- Encourage more e-markets: Ethiopia’s Mesirat program exemplifies a view that more having more markets is good for an economy.
+But unlocking official leverage for them all could invite chaos with cowboy operators roaming official databases and dumping user disputes in the courts; plus public sector spending forced across forums that may be here-today-gone-tomorrow.

-4. Wait for socially-minded marketplaces to emerge: They’re trying, with negligible impact compared to the scale of need.
-It’s just too hard to raise funding and awareness.
-They crash, plateau, or sell-out.
+- Wait for good marketplaces to dominate: They’re trying, with little impact compared to the scale of need.
+It’s so hard to raise funding and awareness.
+Most crash, plateau in one sector/region, or sell-out.

 Modern Markets for All isn’t an alternative to other policies tackling economic problems.
 It supplements them.
 POEMs (Public Official E-Markets) would be a slick way of administering hybrid legal statuses for work-seekers, Universal Basic Income, or green incentives for instance.
 Ideally, there should be no social engineering attached to the policy.
 It just creates the best possible markets across the micro-economy, then allows users’ self-interest, legitimate interventions, and general economic regulation to play out.